SidharthArya/SidharthArya/AWESOME-STARS.md

 ## HTML

+- [microsoft/MS-SNSD](https://github.com/microsoft/MS-SNSD) - The Microsoft Scalable Noisy Speech Dataset (MS-SNSD) is a noisy speech dataset that can scale to arbitrary sizes depending on the number of speakers, noise types, and Speech to Noise Ratio (SNR) levels desired.
 - [microsoft/P.808](https://github.com/microsoft/P.808) - This is an open-source implementation of the ITU P.808 standard for "Subjective evaluation of speech quality with a crowdsourcing approach" (see https://www.itu.int/rec/T-REC-P.808/en).
 It uses Amazon Mechanical Turk as the crowdsourcing platform.
 It includes implementations for Absolute Category Rating (ACR), Degradation Category Rating (DCR), and Comparison Category Rating (CCR).
 - [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css) - The minimal amount of CSS to replicate the GitHub Markdown style
 - [gethugothemes/liva-hugo](https://github.com/gethugothemes/liva-hugo) - Hugo personal blog template